zetrusTL/zetrus/README.md

 >
 >Linus (torvalds@kruuna.helsinki.fi)
 >
->PS.
-Yes - it's free of any minix code, and it has a multi-threaded fs.
+>P.S.
+Yes — it's free of any minix code, and it has a multi-threaded fs.
 It is NOT portable (uses 386 task switching etc), and it probably never will support anything other than AT-harddisks, as that's all I have :-(.
 >
 >— Linus Torvalds